taming-the-state-in-react/taming-the-state-in-react/manuscript/redux/redux.md

 (state, action) => newState
 ~~~~~~~~

 Apart from the functional programming principle that a reducer is a pure function without side-effects, it also embraces immutable data structures.
 It always returns a `newState` object without mutating the incoming `state` object.
-Thus the following, where the state is a list of todos, is not allowed:
+Thus the following, where the state of the Todo application is a list of todos, is not allowed:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~